-- persistent lateness to the academy x3 per week - Truancy (to make up learning time lost) - Any other incident agreed by a member of the Senior Leadership Team.
+- Persistent lateness to the academy (x3 per week) - Truancy (to make up learning time lost) (Truancy is also a full day in RESET) - Any other incident agreed by a member of the Senior Leadership Team.

-Students will be collected by a senior member of staff for this detention.
-Failing to attend this 90 minute detention will result in a parent meeting the following school day before the student returns to the academy.
+Students will be collected by a member of staff for this detention.
+Failing to attend this 90-minute detention will result in a parent meeting the following school day before the student returns to the academy.
 This will be with a senior member of staff.
 The student will then complete a full day in RESET.
+24 hour notice of detention is not required.
+Parental permission is not required.
 When setting detentions staff at the Academy will consider:

-- the welfare of the child - access to food drink and toilet facilities during any detention - whether the child has caring responsibilities - informing parents.
+- The welfare of the child - Access to food drink and toilet facilities during any detention - Whether the child has caring responsibilities - Informing parents/travel arrangements.